By the mid-to-late 1950s a few hams were already beginning to convert

 Publication of FM News followed in 1962.
 Issue 4 is a superb remote-station and repeater dissertation by Warren, W4DYE-W8CXD.

-In 1961 two informations sheets were created for distribution at club meetings and hamfests.
+In 1961 two informations sheets (PDF) were created for distribution at club meetings and hamfests.
 One promoted FM, 52.525 MHz, 146.94 MHz, and the other urged FM users to contact ARRL to get the frequencies mentioned monthly in QST.
-Info_Sheets_PDF

-Hope you enjoy this bit of Ham-Radio history.
+Hope you enjoyed this bit of Ham-Radio

 Tom McKee, K4ZAD